nerdenough/schwifty/README.md

 ## Features

-These are the current features that Schwifty offers:
+These are the current features that Schwifty currently offers:

+- Code formatting

+Features currently in progress:

 - Code completion
-- Code formatting

 ## Prerequisites